GLOBAL MARKETS-Stocks rebound, euro gains on sentiment data

 By Herbert Lash

-NEW YORK, May 11 Global stocks rebounded on F riday on data that showed U.S. consumer sentiment rose to its highest level in more than four years in early May, but commodity prices fell after weak data from China reduced demand expectations.
+NEW YORK, May 11 Commodity prices fell on Friday after weak data from China reduced demand expectations while global stocks were buffeted by Europe's debt crisis and data that showed U.S. consumer sentiment rose to its highest level in more than four years.

-European and U.S. stocks turned higher after the Thomson Reuters/University of Michigan survey showed that despite a recent slowdown in job growth, nearly twice as many Americans reported hearing about new job gains than fresh job losses.
+European and U.S. stocks rebounded after the Thomson Reuters/University of Michigan survey showed that despite a recent slowdown in job growth, nearly twice as many Americans reported hearing about new job gains than recent job losses.

-The gains in equity markets helped trim losses in crude oil and led the euro to rebound against the U.S. dollar.
+"Some of it is lower gasoline prices and some of it is an improving job picture," said Gus Faucher, senior macroeconomist at PNC Financial Services in Pittsburgh.
 "Households are feeling more comfortable.
-It's pretty good news for consumer spending," said Gus Faucher, senior macroeconomist at PNC Financial Services in Pittsburgh.
+It's pretty good news for consumer spending."

-The FTSEurofirst index of top European stocks pared losses to close up 0.3 percent at a provisional 1022.31 points.
+The FTSEurofirst index of top European stocks pared losses to trade near break-even, up 0.05 percent to 1019.59 points.

 The gains in global stocks offset dour news from Europe, where uncertainty over Europe pushed government debt prices higher, with German Bund futures hitting record highs at one point.